densp/aspectj-in-spring521/README.md

 ####The question is if this is intended behavior or a bug?
 By the way - Spring web app got same behavior as Spring Boot application where external javaagent is required to properly apply AspectJ load time weaving.

+FYI: variant with externally defined javaagents doeas work in Spring 5.2.1 (as expected).